 Panama’s legal system is complex.
 Reporting a crime differs greatly from reporting a crime in Canada and may vary among Panama’s provinces.
 Local authorities generally do not speak English or French.
-Therefore, a translator or legal representation may be required.
+Therefore, you may require a translator or legal representation.

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect heavy fines and/or long jail sentences in difficult prison conditions.
+Convicted offenders can expect heavy fines and long jail sentences.

 Panamanian law requires all individuals to carry official identification documents at all times.
-You may be taken to jail and fined if you fail to produce identification upon request.
+Authorities may jail and fine you if you fail to produce identification upon request.

-You can use your provincial driver’s licence in Panama for a period of up to 90 days.
+You can drive in Panama with your Canadian driver’s licence for a period of up to 90 days.

 Although vehicle insurance is mandatory, many Panamanians drive without it.
-In the event of an accident, call 104 to reach the police and do not move the vehicle until you are advised to do so by a police officer.
+In the event of an accident:

 Dual citizenship is legally recognized in Panama.